rkuzya/rtd-tutorial/docs/source/GETTING STARTED/QuickStart.rst

 To represent a scientific study or project, openBIS uses the following meta data model entities:

-•	Space: a folder (user/group/department/institution based) where  users can organize their projects, studies and corresponding experiments/collections, sample/objects and data sets;
+•	**Space**: a folder (user/group/department/institution based) where  users can organize their projects, studies and corresponding experiments/collections, sample/objects and data sets;
     link How to register space
-•	Project: a folder where users can organize their experiments/collections, samples/objects and data sets;
+•	**Project**: a folder where users can organize their experiments/collections, samples/objects and data sets;
     link How to register Project
-•	Experiment/Collection: a folder to store the information on experimental or theoretical investigations along with samples/objects and data sets. link How to register Experiment/Collection
+•	**Experiment/Collection**: a folder to store the information on experimental or theoretical investigations along with samples/objects and data sets. link How to register Experiment/Collection
-•	Object/Sample: this is the basic entity.
+•	**Object/Sample**: this is the basic entity.
 An object can be an Experimental Step, and Entry, a Protocol, any type of sample (e.g. bacterium, chemical, wood, plant, battery, etc) or any equipment. link How to register Object
-•	Data Set is a folder where the result/s of the measurement/analysis/modeling of the experimental measurements or analysis are stored.
+•	**Data Set** is a folder where the result/s of the measurement/analysis/modeling of the experimental measurements or analysis are stored.
 Data sets can be attached to Experiments/Collections or Samples/Objects. link How to register Data Set

 .. image:: /images/openbis-data-structure.png